tasnimematoussi-glitch/ai-energy-management-system/README.md

 > 🚧 **Project Status: Work in Progress**
 > This project is currently under active development and continuous improvement.
-> The repository does **not** represent the final version of the system.
+> This repository does not represent the final version of the system.

+## Summary
-This project implements an intelligent smart home energy management system using:

-- LSTM neural networks for energy consumption and solar prediction
-- Fuzzy logic for adaptive decision-making
-- Streamlit dashboard for visualization and interaction
+This project implements an intelligent smart home energy management system that combines LSTM neural networks for energy consumption and solar power prediction with a fuzzy logic controller for adaptive and explainable decision-making.
+An interactive Streamlit dashboard is used to visualize predictions and system decisions in real time.

 ## Files

 - `prediction.py` — LSTM prediction models
 - `decision.py` — Fuzzy logic controller
 - `dashboard.py` — Interactive Streamlit dashboard